gradle/gradle/subprojects/docs/src/docs/release/notes.md

 It is now possible to compile native application with the Visual C++ toolchain packaged with all versions of Visual Studio 2015.
 With this release, Gradle will locate the [Universal C Runtime](https://msdn.microsoft.com/en-us/library/abx4dbyh.aspx) required by the Visual C++ toolchain.

+### Tooling API generates more progress events

+The Tooling API now generates progress events for more build activity:

+- Configuration of each project.
+- Resolution of each dependency configuration.
+- Progress events for `buildSrc` and composite builds.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.